Tocutoeltuco/goose/docs/Game.md

 Game.**\_handleError**(_msg_) <a id="Game._handleError" href="#Game._handleError">¶</a>
 >
 >Triggers the error callbacks.
 Usage should only be internal.
 >
+>This method is only available when the following preprocessing variables are true: `OVERRIDE_EVENTS or HANDLE_RUNTIME`
+>
 >| Parameter | Type | Can be nil | Description |
 >| :-: | :-: | :-: | :-- |